-Our own overall economic performance in the past year was again very encouraging.
-Output growth (on the latest data, to the first quarter of this year) was 2.9%-significantly above the rate of inflation (measured by the GDP deflator) for the fourth time in the past five years, which I think is unprecedented in post-war British experience.
-On this basis, annual output growth has averaged some 3.1% over the past five years, while annual inflation has averaged 2.2%.
-And unemployment (on the conventional claimant-count basis) fell further last year, to 4.8% on the latest figures, the lowest since the summer of 1980.
+Our own overall economic performance over the past year was again very encouraging.
+Output growth (on the latest data, to the first quarter of this year) was 2.9% - significantly above the rate of inflation (measured by the gdp deflator) for the fourth time in the past five years - which I think is unprecedented in post-war British experience.
+On this basis over the past five years annual output growth has averaged some 3.1% while annual inflation has averaged 2.2%.
+And unemployment - on the conventional claimant count basis - fell further last year, to 4.8% on the latest figures, the lowest since the Summer of 1980.